pjotrp/bioruby-exominer/README.md

 multiple tags are also allowed.

 exominer generates RDF which can be added to a triple-store.
-If you want to add a design (old or new) simply use something like
+If you want to add a design (old or new) treat it as a publication and use something like

   exominer --rdf --hugo hugo_symbols.tab --tag 'design=Targeted exome;year=2013;' < design.txt

 These commands create turtle RDF with the --rdf switch.
-Simply pipe the output into the triple-store with
+Pipe the output into the triple-store with

   curl -T file.rdf -H 'Content-Type: application/x-turtle' http://localhost:8081/data/exominer.rdf